sunyatin/ASCEND/README.md

 - `A` the amplitude of the exponential model
 - `t` the exponential decay rate
 - `c` the affine term of the exponential model
-- `NRMSD` the root mean squared error of the exponential fit, standardized by the range of the fitted correlation values
+- `NRMSD` the root mean squared error of the exponential fit, normalized by the range of the fitted correlation values (range = max - min)
 - `blocksize` for each chromosome, their corresponding weights

 # Full example